danchoi/soywiki/README.markdown

 non-programmers, so a future version of SoyWiki may provide a more user-friendly interface for distributed collaboration workflows.

-## Namespaced WikiWords

-You can get very far with SoyWiki using normal CamelCase WikiWords.

-    NormalWikiWord

-But if you want, you can also namespace your WikiWords, like so:

-    namespaced.WikiWord

-A namespaced WikiWord is a WikiWord prefixed by a namespace and a period.
-The namespace word must start with a lower-case letter and consist only of letters, numbers, and underscore characters.
-You can't chain namespace words together: the maximum nesting level is 1.

-Namespaced WikiWords help organize your wiki space conceptually.
-They also have two other benefits:

-First, wiki pages that represent a namespaced WikiWord are stored under a subdirectory named after the namespace.
-This can help reduce clutter in your wiki directory.

-Second, a WikiWord namespace lets you use abbreviated links within that namespace.
-For example, if you are editing a page called `recipes.SoyMacaroni` and you want to link to another page in the same namespace called `recipes.SoyRaspberrySmoothie` you can type the link in this special abbreviated form:

-    .SoyRaspberrySmoothie

-SoyWiki will know from the leading period that this is a link to another page in the same namespace.

-WikiLink autocompletion also works with abbreviated namespaced links.
-Just type a period, and invoke autocompletion with `CTRL-x CTRL-u`.

 ## Expanding a wiki page